Ice Spice: Influences

 In a 2022 feature for Rolling Stone titled "My Life in 10 Songs", Ice Spice included Coldplay's song "Yellow" and the 1975's song "Sex" on her list.
-She stated, "When I was 13 or 14, I was playing [The 1975] all the time.
-It was my shit, I think it's because they're from Europe and he [Matty Healy] has that [British] accent.
+She stated, "When I was 13 or 14, I was playing The 1975 all the time.
+It was my shit, I think it's because they're from Europe and he Matty Healy has that British accent.
 It was a thing for me."

 Ice Spice was first inspired to start rapping by Sheff G and Pop Smoke, and has listed Lil' Kim, Nicki Minaj, Cardi B, Foxy Brown, and Remy Ma as musical influences due to their New York roots.
 She has also called Erykah Badu, Rihanna, Taylor Swift, and Lauryn Hill inspirations because of their "graceful angelic vibe of timeless beauty".

 Personal life

 Ice Spice is bisexual.
-She relocated to New Jersey following her career breakthrough.

 In 2025, she confirmed via her personal Instagram account that she previously dated professional cornerback Sauce Gardner.

 Feuds and controversies

-Latto and Ice Spice have been compared in the media as rivals, with reports of tension between them since 2022.
-The origin of the feud remains unclear.
-The feud gained internet attention in January 2023 when fans interpreted a lyric from "Princess Diana" off of her EP Like..? as a jab at Latto.

-A year later, the feud began to escalate after Latto released a snippet of her then-unreleased song "Sunday Service", where the music video for Ice Spice's song "Pretty Girl" could be seen on the TV in the background; just hours later; Ice Spice released a snippet of her own unreleased diss track by the name of "Think U the Shit (Fart)".

-In May 2024, Ice Spice received backlash from fans of former collaborator Nicki Minaj after a former close friend, Baby Storme, leaked text messages between herself and Ice Spice in which Ice Spice called Minaj "ungrateful" and "delusional."
-Storme later admitted to regretting what she did and claimed that a schizophrenic episode may have triggered the incident.

-In July 2024, Ice Spice became involved in a separate controversy when social media influencer Madeline Argy, a former girlfriend of the rapper Central Cee, accused him of cheating on her with Ice Spice.

 In September 2024, New York rapper Cleotrapa, who opened for Ice Spice on the U.S. leg of the Y2K!
 Tour, posted a six-part video to TikTok criticizing Ice Spice's treatment of her on tour, calling her a "fake friend" and alleging she was unpaid for her performances, forced to handle her own luggage, and left to arrange her own accommodations.
 The controversy garnered significant public attention, with artists Baby Storme and Azealia Banks voicing their support for Cleotrapa.

+In 2025, Thee Bella Brand LLC, a wigmaker brand, sued Ice Spice over her alleged failure to pay $20,000 for 25 wigs.
+The company also alleged that Ice Spice discussed the brand negatively online, resulting in $400,000 in lost sales opportunities.
+The rapper was scheduled to testify in September 2026.